 \label{sec:introTwoPhase}

-Two-phase experiments were first introduced by \cite{McIntyre1955}.
-He used an real example that investigated the effects of four light treatments on the synthesis of tobacco mosaic viruses in the tobacco leaves.
+Two-phase experiments were first introduced by \cite{McIntyre1955}, who used a real example involving the investigation of the effects of four light treatments on the synthesis of tobacco mosaic viruses in tobacco leaves.
 In the Phase 1 experiment, two $4 \times 4$ square arrays are made up by eight plants and four leaves within plants.
-Four different treatments are then assigned to the plants and leaves in such way where each treatment occurs only once within each row and column in each of two $4 \times 4$ square arrays.
-This assignment is also known \emph{Latin square design} \citep{Bailey2008}.
-Hence, there are 32 observations from the Phase 1 experiment.
-However, the virus contents from each leaf cannot be measure directly in the Phase 1 experiment.
-Hence, the virus content of the leaves from the plants of the Phase 1 experiments, referred to as \emph{test plants}, was assayed by expressing sap using a completely different set of plants, referred to as \emph{assay plants}, for the Phase 2 experiment.
+Four different treatments are then assigned to the plants and leaves such that each treatment occurs only once within each row and column in each of two $4 \times 4$ square arrays.
+This assignment is also known as \emph{Latin square design} \citep{Bailey2008}.
+The Phase 1 experiment thus yielded 32 observations.
+However, the virus contents from each leaf cannot be measured directly in the Phase 1 experiment.
+Hence, the virus content of the leaves from the plants used in the Phase 1 experiments, referred to as the \emph{test plants}, was assayed by expressing sap using a completely different set of plants, referred to as the \emph{assay plants}, for the Phase 2 experiment.

-In the Phase 2 experiment, 16 assay plants and four leaves within each assay plants were used.
-In addition, each leaf is further subdivided into two half leaves, which allows to measure 128 samples.
-Given that there are 32 samples from the Phase 1 experiment, each sample are replicated four times for the measurement in the Phase 2 experiment.
-For the assignment of the Phase 2 experiment, four $4 \times 4$ square arrays are made up by the 16 plants and four leaves with plants.
-Furthermore, since each leaf is further subdivided into two half leaves, the Phase 2 design can be expressed as two sets of Latin squares designs superimposed to each other, which also known as \emph{Greaco-Latin square design}.
-This experiment is a good example of the two-phase experiment where there are two different experimental designs required; the first design is to prepare a set of samples and second design is to measure bio-substances of interest from each of these samples.
+The Phase 2 experiment used four leaves from each of 16 assay plants.
+Each leaf was further subdivided into two halves, thus allowing the measurement of 128 samples.
+Given that the Phase 1 experiment involved 32 samples, each sample was replicated four times in the Phase 2 experiment.
+For the assignment of the Phase 2 experiment, four $4 \times 4$ square arrays are made up using the four leaves from each of 16 plants.
+Since each leaf was further divided into two halves, the Phase 2 design can be expressed as two sets of Latin square designs superimposed on each other, an arrangement also known as the \emph{Greaco-Latin square design}.
+This experiment provides a good example of a two-phase experiment that requires two different experimental designs, where the first design prepares a set of samples and second design measures bio-substances of interest from each sample.

-The analysis of variance (ANOVA) table were used which explain the sources of variation that were introduced from the two-phase experiment.
+The analysis of variance (ANOVA) table explained the sources of variation introduced from the two-phase experiment.
 For each source of variation, the \emph{sum of squares} (SS) can be computed from the experimental data and the \emph{expected mean squares} (EMS) can be derived solely from the experimental design.
-EMS is the linear combination of \emph{variance component}, commonly denoted by $\sigma_{i}^2$ from factor $i$, which indicates the contribution of the variation from different factor.
-Hence, ANOVA table is essential tool for dissecting the different variation in any experiment and can useful for the complicate experiment involves with many factor, such as two-phase experiments.
+EMS is the linear combination of \emph{variance component}, commonly denoted by $\sigma_{i}^2$ from factor $i$, which indicates the contribution of the variation from different factors.
+The ANOVA table thus is essential for identifying and analyzing the variations among experiments, and can useful for complex experiments involving many factors, such as two-phase experiments.

-\cite{McIntyre1955} presented two important principles for designing the two-phase experiment.
+\cite{McIntyre1955} presented two important principles in the design of the two-phase experiment.
 The replication of the treatment in the Phase 1 experiment is essential, because the statistical test of the treatment effects for the Phase 1 experiment should be achievable separately from the Phase 2 experiment.
-The replication in the Phase 2 experiment is not necessary unless there is uncontrollable variation introduced from the Phase 2 experiment.
-The main objective in the theory of two-phase experiment is the relationship between the factors from the Phase 2 experiment and the Phase 1 experiment.
-For the example experiment mentioned, the treatment are replicated four times in the Phase 1 experiment.
-In addition, each sample from the Phase 1 experiment is further replicated four times before assigning to the Phase 2 experiment.
+Replication in the Phase 2 experiment is unnecessary unless the experiment introduces uncontrollable variation.
+The main theoretical objective of the two-phase experiment is to identify the relationship between the factors from the Phase 2 and Phase 1 experiments.
+For the example experiment mentioned above, the treatments are replicated four times in Phase 1.
+Additionally, each sample from the Phase 1 experiment is further replicated four times before being assigned to the Phase 2 experiment.